gfredericks/vcr-clj/README.md

   function.
 This can be useful for ensuring serializability.
 The transformed return value ought to be equivalent to the original return value for the purpose of the code under test.
 The default is `clojure.core/identity`.
-- `:bypass-fn`: A function, which called while recording/playback with recorded function result as argument.

 ## TODO